 Beta only tells us that the Frontier Resources share price is sensitive to broader market movements.
 This could indicate that it is a high growth company, or is heavily influenced by sentiment because it is speculative.
 Alternatively, it could have operating leverage in its business model.
 Ultimately, beta is an interesting metric, but there’s plenty more to learn.
 This article aims to educate investors about beta values, but it’s well worth looking at important company-specific fundamentals such as Frontier Resources’s financial health and performance track record.
 I urge you to continue your research by taking a look at the following:

 - Financial Health: Are FNT’s operations financially sustainable?
 Balance sheets can be hard to analyze, which is why we’ve done it for you.
 Check out our financial health checks here.

-- Historical Performance: What has FNT’s returns been like over the past?
-Go into more detail in the past track record analysis and take a look at the free visual representations of our analysis for more clarity.
+- Past Track Record: Has FNT been consistently performing well irrespective of the ups and downs in the market?
+Go into more detail in the past performance analysis and take a look at the free visual representations of FNT’s historicals for more clarity.

 - Other High-Performing Stocks: Are there other stocks that provide better prospects with proven track records?
 Explore our free list of these great stocks here.